Social Media

 2. Eligibility – All full-time staff after 30 days.

-3. Content Scope – Industry news, company culture, product updates.
+3. Content Scope – Industry news, company culture, product updates, job opportunities (leverage social media recruiting tools to track hiring impact).

 4. Support – Templates, office hours, and a dedicated Slack channel.